taheaton/fullcar/Readme.md

 ## Welcome to My Project

 > This is a Car Tracking Application which demonstrates a number of functions:
 - The user is taken to a login page upon entering the website.
+The login information must be verified by a database (parse.com).
+Please use the following to access ...
+Username:  bill  Password:  abcdefg

+- Once logged in, the user can view

 ## Usage